haosulab/ManiSkill/docs/source/user_guide/additional_resources/performance_benchmarking.md

 ## Results

 Raw benchmark results can be read from the .csv files in the [results folder on GitHub](https://github.com/haosulab/ManiSkill/blob/main/docs/source/user_guide/additional_resources/benchmarking_results).
 There are also plotted figures in that folder.
-Below we show a selection of some of the figures/results from testing on a RTX 3080.
+Below we show a selection of some of the figures/results from testing on a RTX 4090.
 The figures are also sometimes annotated with the GPU memory usage in GB or the number of parallel environments used for that result.

-*Note IsaacLab currently does not support RGB+Depth, or multiple cameras per sub-scene so there may not be results for IsaacLab on some figures.

 ### Cartpole Balance